 A. Human Resources will provide direct deposit enrollment materials in new-hire packets.

-B. Employees must enroll in direct deposit within 30 days of the time of hire or rehire by entering their direct deposit information into Banner Self-Service or by completing and submitting the Direct Deposit Enrollment and Change Form to Payroll.
+B. Employees must enroll in direct deposit within 30 days of the time of hire or rehire by entering their direct deposit information into Banner Self-Service or by completing and submitting a direct deposit enrollment form.